maniram-yadav/Scala/README.md

 # Scala Tutorial by *Maniram Yadav*
-@octocat :+1: This PR looks great - it's ready to merge! :shipit:
+@maniram_ :sunglasses: This PR looks great - it's ready to merge! :sunglasses:

  Learn by scala examples.